hanyu-dev/humat/README.md

 This crate is inspired by [BobGneu/human-format-rs](https://github.com/BobGneu/human-format-rs), about 20x faster.
 If you just want a simple and fast solution, this crate is for you.

-While [BobGneu/human-format-rs](https://github.com/BobGneu/human-format-rs) has `no_std` support, this crate does not provide such functionality since it depends heavily on std `f64` methods.